OzelotGamer/GarlicPhone/README.md

 # Garlic Phone
-## Infos
+## Infos:
 Garlic Phone is a Gartic Phone plugg-in.
 It removes Ads and adds customizability to the Game.

 I'm bad at programming so if its bad: I KNOW!

-As of now it is just an Ad Blocker.
 There Currently isn't much because i just started, but soon more will come.
+### What Garlic Phone can do at the moment:
+Garlic Phone blocks all ads on Gartic Phone so you can play your game in peace.
+Also you can now exactly choose your Character instead of endlessly cycling through them till you find one.
+I know this isn't much but more will come soon.

-## How to add to Gartic Phone
+## How to add to Gartic Phone:
 Tutorial on how to add this to your game:

 First create a Bookmark.